syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 ## Simple mail merge

-The MailMerge class provides various overloads for Execute method to perform mail merge from various data source.
-The Mail merge operation will replace the matching merge fields with the respective data.
+The MailMerge class provides various overloads for Execute method to perform mail merge from various data sources.
+The Mail merge operation replaces the matching merge fields with the respective data.

-The following code snippet shows how to create a Word template document with merge fields.
+The following code example shows how to create a Word template document with merge fields.

 {% highlight c# %}
 [c#]

-//Create an instance of a WordDocument
+//Creates an instance of a WordDocument

 WordDocument document = new WordDocument();

-//Add one section and one paragraph to the document
+//Adds one section and one paragraph to the document

 document.EnsureMinimal();

-//Set page margins to the last section of the document
+//Sets page margins to the last section of the document

 document.LastSection.PageSetup.Margins.All = 72;

-//Append text to the last paragraph.
+//Appends text to the last paragraph.

 document.LastParagraph.AppendText("Emp_Id: ");

-//Append merge field to the last paragraph.
+//Appends merge field to the last paragraph.

 document.LastParagraph.AppendField("Emp_Id", FieldType.FieldMergeField);